Cover

 });

-The second parameter of the GroupBy is a Func with the grouping key and the elements of each group as parameters.
+The second parameter of GroupBy is a Func with the grouping key and the elements of each group as parameters.
 This Func works like a mapping function to transform each group or bucket found.

 This query would be,